AESM/Portfolio/README.md

 ## Projects

 ### KittyParty
 A team chat app where users can only communicate in GIFs with messages.
+The user's message is tokenized and translated into a GIF through the Giphy API, then sent to the chatroom.

-**Technologies**: JavaScript (ES6), Angular, Node, Express, Socket.io, jQuery, Sass (SCSS), RAPTORSMACSS, Gulp, Giphy API
+**Technologies**: JavaScript (ES6), Angular, Node, Express, Socket.io, jQuery, Sass (SCSS), RAPTORFrame, Gulp, Giphy API

-**Features**: Tokenizes and translates a user's message into a GIF through the Giphy API

 **Source Code**: [Github.com/AESM/KittyParty](https://github.com/AESM/KittyParty)